0x4nud33p/exchange/README.md

 # Social Media App API

 A Backend API for a social media platform that allows user authentication, post creation, comment management, and real-time chat with notifications.
-Built using the **MERN stack** with **Socket.io** for real-time functionality.
+Built using the **node.js express mongodb** with **Socket.io** for real-time functionality.

 ---